loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 # Introduction

-I know I'm about five years too late too the party, but I finally setup [Proxmox Backup Server (PBS)](https://www.proxmox.com/en/products/proxmox-backup-server/overview).
+I know I'm about five years too late too the party, but I'm finally getting around to setting up [Proxmox Backup Server (PBS)](https://www.proxmox.com/en/products/proxmox-backup-server/overview).

-Right now, I have 10 servers inside my Proxmox Virtual Environment (VE) setup, made up of a mix of virtual machines (VMs) and LXC containers (LXCs).
-I'm using the [built-in Proxmox VE backup system](https://pve.proxmox.com/wiki/Backup_and_Restore) to backup my VMs/LXCs to my NAS.
+Right now, I have 10 servers inside my Proxmox Virtual Environment (PVE) setup, made up of a mix of virtual machines (VMs) and LXC containers (LXCs).
+I'm currently using the [built-in PVE backup system](https://pve.proxmox.com/wiki/Backup_and_Restore) to backup my VMs/LXCs to my NAS.
 This results in about 250GB of backups, which happen once a week.
 I keep 12 weeks of backups, so that's 3TB of backups on my NAS.
-Even if nothing changes week-to-week on a single server, the entire machine is getting backed up every week, taking up the full amount of space.
+Even if nothing changes week-to-week on a single VM/LXC, the entire machine is getting backed up every week, taking up the full amount of space.

-Proxmox Backup Server is a separate backup solution that has a [ton of features](https://www.proxmox.com/en/products/proxmox-backup-server/features):
+PBS is a backup solution from the makers of PVE that has a [ton of features](https://www.proxmox.com/en/products/proxmox-backup-server/features):

-- designed specifically to work with Proxmox VE
+- designed specifically to work with PVE
 - open-source
 - written in Rust (so it's memory safe)
-- free (as in freedom and beer), though they do have a [paid support plan](https://www.proxmox.com/en/products/proxmox-backup-server/pricing) (but I'm unsure why it's so much more expensive than [the Proxmox VE support plan](https://www.proxmox.com/en/products/proxmox-virtual-environment/pricing))
+- free (as in freedom and beer), though they do have a [paid support plan](https://www.proxmox.com/en/products/proxmox-backup-server/pricing) (but I'm unsure why it's so much more expensive than [the PVE support plan](https://www.proxmox.com/en/products/proxmox-virtual-environment/pricing))
 - incremental backups
 - deduplication
 - compression